Scranton Construction Accident Lawyer

 Can Construction Accidents Be Caused By Product Liability?

 In other cases, you may be able collect compensation using the theory of product liability.
 This applies when your injuries result from a piece of defective equipment.
-In a product liability case, you may pursue a personal injury claim against the parties involved in the manufacture, distribution, or retailing of equipment.
+In a product liability case in Philadelphia, you may pursue a personal injury claim against the parties involved in the manufacture, distribution, or retailing of equipment.
 Examples of product liability in construction accidents include:

 - A defectively designed harness that fails, causing you to fall